SciEcon/Intelligent-Economics-XAI-Autumn-2021/project3/README.md

+# Project 3: Software and Packages for Empirical Research: Statistic Tests, Econometrics, and Machine Learning
 # About
 In this instruction document, we introduce 11 useful tools for Economics: Neural Network Playground, TensorFlow, PyTorch, Eli5, Scipy, Statsmodel, Pingouin, SKlearn (scikit-learn), Keras, FinTA, and Kaggle Kernel.
 Basic information is provided for every tool, including introduction, license, required citation for this tool.
 Also, we provide examples for three of the tools: TensorFlow, SKlearn and Kaggle Kernel.
 We hope this project would be helpful for those who want to conduct machine learning and statistical analysis in the field of economics.